Warzone2100/warzone2100/doc/js-campaign.md

   The following data parameter fields are available:
   * `area` The landing zone to return to.
   * `message` The "Return to LZ" message ID.
 Optional.
+  * `playLzReminder` Play and show the "Return to LZ" message.
+Optional, enabled by default.
   * `reinforcements` Reinforcements interval, in seconds.
 For standard and offworld victory, some extra data parameters can be defined:
 * `callback` A function callback to check for extra win/loss conditions.
 Return values are interpreted as follows:
   * `false` means instant defeat ("objective failed"),
   * `true` means victory as long as other standard victory conditions are met,
   * `undefined` means suppress other victory checks ("clearly not won yet").
-* `victoryVideo` Pass in the name of a video string here and it will be played before attempting to load the next level.
 For offworld victory, some more extra data parameters can be defined:
 * `retlz` Force the player to return to the LZ area:
   * `false` mission does not require a LZ return,